alohaglenn/collection/README.md

 Favorites: When a user 'favorites' a photo, the photo and additional info (username, timestamp, etc) will be stored in PostgreSQL.
 The user then can click on a 'favorites' tab to view that collection.

-Print: A user can send a photo from their 'favorites' to get printed and mailed to them (via a form submission a third-party printer).
+Print: A user can send a photo from their 'favorites' to get printed and mailed to them (via a form submission to a third-party printer).

-Google Maps: A user can retrieve search results based on location.
+Google Maps: A user can retrieve search results based on specified location.